 What are the symptoms of heartworms in a dog?

-In early stages of heartworm there are no symptoms.
+In the early stages of heartworm, there are no symptoms.
 This is a big reason for why we do yearly testing.
 Symptoms of advanced heartworm disease may include exercise intolerance, lethargy, coughing, and difficulties breathing.
 Your dog could lose consciousness and may even cough up blood.